Back to blog

 The fully manual approach does not scale.
 At one hour per email, reaching 1,000 prospects costs 1,000 hours of skilled labor.
 That is 25 weeks of full-time work for a single campaign.

 The fully automated approach is not reliable yet.
 AI hallucinations in outreach are a daily reality we deal with as engineers.
-LLMs will confidently reference podcast appearances that never happened, attribute blog posts to the wrong author, cite funding rounds from a similarly-named company, or invent LinkedIn posts wholesale.
+Language models will confidently reference podcast appearances that never happened, attribute blog posts to the wrong author, cite funding rounds from a similarly-named company, or invent LinkedIn posts wholesale.
 A hallucinated personalization detail is worse than no personalization.
 It proves you did not do the research and destroys trust instantly.

 The answer is a hybrid workflow.
 This is exactly how GTM Bud operates, and the architecture behind the best results we have seen across thousands of campaigns.